New wave washes up French pearl

 Jeanne continued to be the go-to international female star for most of the 1970’s, working for legend Elia Kazan in his ode to old Hollywood The Last Tycoon, and German wunderkind Rainer Werner Fassbinder in Querelle.
+She married American director William Friedkin in a short lived relationship between 1977 and 1979, but never made a film with him.
 Joseph Losey gave her a role opposite the up and coming Isabelle Huppert (a kind of passing of the torch) in The Trout, and Luc Besson and Wim Wenders gave her worthwhile roles in films into the 1990’s.
 She worked sporadically in a series of uneven projects until François Ozon gave her a meaningful role in his brilliant Time to Leave, as a sympathetic grandmother dealing with her gay grandson’s illness.

 Orson Welles called her “the greatest actress in the world,” and her ethereal, natural beauty and grace elevated many a film over the course of an astounding career.
-The French New Wave presaged a new honesty that found resonance with the counterculture times and Moreau particularly represented a new woman, one that could be a symbol for the Second Wave Feminists that came to prominence in the late 1960’s, tough yet vulnerable, independent and intelligent.
+The French New Wave presaged a new honesty that found resonance with the counterculture era, where Moreau in particular represented a new woman, one that could be a symbol for the Second Wave Feminists that came to prominence in the late 1960’s, tough yet vulnerable, independent and intelligent.
 Jeanne Moreau was the perfect international star for the times, an arresting and unconventional beauty, and an accomplished actress whose best work stands with the best of all time.